Lyxnn10/competitive-programming/README.md

-Library code for competitive programming by @nealwu.
+Using the library code for competitive programming by @nealwu.